olasunkanmi-SE/codebuddy/README.md

 - [ ]  Code search: The assistant can search for code snippets and functions within your codebase, allowing you to quickly find and reuse existing code.
 - [ ]  Upload documents and retrieve knowledge from it
 - [ ]  Auto-completion of code aka code suggestions
-- [ ]  Support for various Generative AIs
+- [x]  Support for various Generative AIs

 ## Configuration

 CodeBuddy provides the following configuration options:

-- `google.gemini.apiKey`: Set your Google Generative AI API key to enable the AI functionality.
+- 'google.gemini.apiKey': Set your Google Generative AI API key to enable the AI functionality.
-- `google.gemini.model`: Specify the AI model to use for code assistance (default: "gemini-1.0-pro-latest").
+- `'oogle.gemini.model': Specify the AI model to use for code assistance (default: "gemini-1.0-pro-latest").
+- "groq.apiKey": "Groq API key",
+  "groq.model": "llama3-70b-8192",

 To configure these options, go to the Visual Studio Code settings and search for "CodeBuddy".

 ## Requirements

-- A Google Generative AI API key to enable the AI functionality.
+- A Gemini or Groq API key is required.
 - Latest version of Vscode

 ## Extension Settings